bruce-mig/tcp-ip-stack/cmd_parser/README.md

-# cmd-parser
+# cmd_parser

-**cmd-parser** is a C library that provides a Linux-like command-line interface (CLI) for custom C applications.
+**cmd_parser** is a C library that provides a Linux-like command-line interface (CLI) for custom C applications.
 It allows developers to easily integrate an interactive CLI into their applications, enabling users to execute commands and interact with the backend logic.

 ## Features